 Collier County has demonstrated success in structuring and carrying out its strategies in the 2021-2025 Consolidated Plan.
 The county included 11 goals and in only the third year has achieved a 100% completion rate for 9 of the goals.
 Collier County far exceeded proposed accomplishments under several goals, particularly in the provision of public services and making improvements to public and other facilities.
 These activities were funded through the county's CDBG and CDBG-CV programs.
-The county does have multi-year projects still open and will report accomplishments in the year of completion to ensure accurate progress tracking.
+The county does have multi-year projects still open, specifically under the goal of improvement of public and other facilities.
+It is important to note that while this goal under the Annual Action Plan has not yet been met, the Consolidated Plan goal has been met at 100%.
+The county will report multi-year project accomplishments in the year of completion to ensure accurate progress tracking.